realadammatthew/humbleberger/src/copy/the-fulfillment-of-the-hebrew-scriptures.md

-# Yeshua: The Fulfillment of the Hebrew Scriptures
+# Are There Ways That Yeshua Fulfills, Rather Than Replaces, The Hebrew Scriptures?

 ## Proclaiming Our King Yeshua as the Messiah Foretold